b1u3-22/GLOB/README.md

     * `DISCORD_TOKEN`
   * If you are using the `reddit` *cog*:
     * `REDDIT_USERNAME`
       * Username of your Reddit Account
     * `REDDIT_ID`
-      * ID of application creeated in [Reddit settings](https://www.reddit.com/prefs/apps/)
+      * ID of application created in [Reddit settings](https://www.reddit.com/prefs/apps/)
     * `REDDIT_PASSWORD`
       * Password to your Reddit Account
     * `REDDIT_SECRET`
       * Secret that can be found in your app created in the Reddit Settings
     * `REDDIT_USERAGENT`